cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     const trialController = service.createTrialController();

     //Need to output a function so that the user can start the trial when all actors are connected
-    //Again, double arrow function cause react will turn a single one into a lazy loaded function setStartTrial(() => async () => {
+    //Again, double arrow function cause React will turn a single one into a lazy loaded function setStartTrial(() => async () => {
-      //Start and join the trial, when we start a trial, we will recieve an object containing the trialId, that can then be used to join a trial.
-Almost always, we will want to do both these actions in sequence, as trials do not proceed without the connected agent, if it has been specified in the cogment.yaml that a connected agent exists. const { trialId } = await trialController.startTrial(actor.actorClass);
+      //Start and join the trial.
+When we start a trial, we receive an object containing the trialID that can then be used to join it.
+      //We will almost always want to do both these actions in sequence, since trials do not proceed without the connected agent if cogment.yaml specifies that a connected agent exists const { trialId } = await trialController.startTrial(actor.actorClass);
       await trialController.joinTrial(trialId, actor);
     });